osuosl/timesync/source/draft_api.rst

 Authorization and Roles
 -----------------------

-Each timesync user can be of one of two roles: user, and admin.
+Each TimeSync user can be of one of two roles: user, and admin.
 Admins have special permissions, including adding, updating, and deleting activities and projects, creating and promoting users, as well as acting as automatic managers/spectators of all projects.